ZackDelft/CMPT371-BannerOrcsTest-0.2/README.md

 # CMPT 371 Group 25 - Banner Orcs

-## Members
+## Group 25 Team Members
 * Zachariah Delft
-*
+* Raffi Macaraig
-*
+* Arshdeep Mann
-*
+* Rithik Ramamurthy

 ## Game Description

-This is a client-server java game meant for four players/orcs.
-Wild orcs battle over a banner for your amusement, with the hopes of bringing the flag back to their corresponding zone and bring glory to their clans.
-Doing so scores a point and if a orc reaches a score of 5, they win the game and are declared Warboss.
+Banner Orcs is a fast paced four player client-server java game, that utilises the UDP transport-layer protocol and socket programming as the method of communication between players and the server.
+In this game, savage orcs battle over a contested banner for your amusement, with the hopes of bringing the banner back to their corresponding zone and bring glory to their respective clans.
+Doing so will score a point and if an orc reaches a score limit of 5, they win the game and are declared ‘Warboss’.

 ### Video like of gameplay
 * https://www.youtube.com/watch?v=KqpkDEARK7E